josh-works/git_practice/readme.md

 run `git status`.
 What do you see?

-use the instructions to track them untracked files.
+use the instructions to track them untracked files. but don't commit them yet.

+run `git status` again. should be green, saying "stuff ready to be committed..."

+great. lets roll back these commits. instead of just deleting ohshitgit.html, though, we'll do it the git way: